EndPointCorp/end-point-blog/2009/08/20/text-sequences.html.md

 INSERT 0 1
 ```

 So far so good.
 But while those returned values are random, they are not in any way unique, which a primary key needs to be.
-First, let's create a helper table to keep track of which values we've already seen.
-We'll also track the 'name' of the sequence as well, to allow for more than one unique set of sequences at a time:
+First, let’s create a helper table to keep track of which values we’ve already seen.
+We’ll also track the ‘name’ of the sequence as well, to allow for more than one unique set of sequences at a time:

 ```sql
 DROP TABLE IF EXISTS alpha_sequence;